Budget Discussion Report: Precedent R

 Sign up to our newsletter

-A genuine attempt should be made to engage in Budget negotiations otherwise there can be consequences, as outlined in our article on the case of Findcharm v Churchill Group where a disingenuous offer was made on the Claimant’s costs.
+A genuine attempt should be made to engage in Budget negotiations otherwise there can be consequences.
+This is outlined in our article on the case of Findcharm v Churchill Group where a disingenuous offer was made on the Claimant’s costs.

 As part of Budget discussions/negotiations, CPR 3.13(2) requires the parties to exchange Costs Budget Discussion reports at least 7 days before the first Case Management Conference (CMC).